algbio/themisto/README.md

                                 1000)
   -t, --n-threads arg           Number of parallel exectuion threads.
                                 Default: 1 (default: 1)
+      --randomize-non-ACGT      Replace non-ACGT letters with random
-      --delete-non-ACGT         Delete k-mers that have a letter outside of the DNA alphabet ACGT.
-If this option is not given, the non-ACGT letters are
+                                nucleotides.
+If this option is not given, (k+1)-mers containing a non-ACGT character
-                                replaced with random nucleotides.
+                                are deleted instead.
       --pp-buf-siz arg          Size of preprocessing buffer (in bytes) for fixing alphabet (default: 4096) -h, --help                    Print usage